Echo Dot 3rd Gen. vs. 2nd Gen. vs. 1st. Gen

 To test the max volume level we used the song, Assassin by Muse.
 The song has a fairly constant level of immediate and loud instrumentals and vocals, which we thought would yield the best results for this test.

-In our view, the Echo Dot 3rd generation (and even the 2nd generation) is an excellent value.
+In our view, the Echo Dot 3rd generation (and even the 2nd generation) is an excellent value and is definitely worth the price.

 It is arguably the least expensive and easiest way to start building a flexible, robust, and intuitive smart home system.